xdev-developer/gen4s/README.md

-# Gen4s

-Data generator tool for developers and QA engineers.
+# Gen4s - data generator tool for developers and QA engineers.

-[TOC]
+Using this tool you can:

+- Publish 'fresh' and up to date data to your system.
+- Keep your test data in file system or repository and share it with your co-workers.
+- Switch between different profiles - dev, local, qa etc.
+- Run generation scenario - publish some data, wait, publish another portion of data.
+(Event time processing).
+- Load test your system - publishing 1-5M messages for test your system load.
+- Semi-generate your data - you can generate `csv` file from your DB and use it as part of data generation schema.

 ## Running